ByteDance to spend up to $3 billion to repurchase shares from investors

 ByteDance had explored conducting an initial public offering in Hong Kong, sources have said, but company said in April last year it had no imminent plans.

-The company's board will put the proposal, which values its shares at around $176.9 apiece, to its shareholders at the end of this month and plans to carry out the buyback in the next two to three months, the person with direct knowledge said.
+The company's board will put the proposal, which values its shares at up to $176.9 apiece, to its shareholders at the end of this month and plans to carry out the buyback in the next two to three months, the person with direct knowledge said.

 Recent trades in the private equity secondary market valued the company at $300 billion or lower, the person and a separate source said.